People with Disabilities Program

 - The applicant is physically qualified to do the work without hazard to self or to others.

-The FAA may ask the applicant to provide reasonable information/documentation about the functional impairment and the request for reasonable accommodation.
+The FAA may ask the applicant to provide information/documentation about the functional limitation and the request for a reasonable accommodation.
 The law requires that medical information/documentation related to the reasonable accommodation process remain confidential.
 Therefore, medical documentation is filed separate and apart from an applicant's personnel file.
-Failure to submit properly requested information/documentation may result in denial of the request for reasonable accommodation.

 - DOT Order 1011.1